mxagar/eda_fe_summary/README.md

 5. Feature Selection
 6. Data Modelling

-The file [data_processing.py](data_processing.py) compiles the most important tools for the steps 2-5 I use, following the [80/20 Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).
+The file [data_processing.py](data_processing.py) compiles the most important tools I use for the steps 2-5, following the [80/20 Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).
 Additionally, in the following, some practical guidelines are summarized very schematically.

 Note that this guide assumes familiarity with `python`, `numpy`, `pandas`, `matplotlib`, `seaborn`, `sklearn` and `scipy`, among others.
-Additionally, I presume you are acquainted machine learning and data science concepts.
+Additionally, I presume you are acquainted with machine learning and data science concepts.

 For more information on the motivation of the guide, see my [blog post](https://mikelsagardia.io/blog/data-processing-guide.html).